blessinvarkey/github-slideshow/README.md

 ## Machine Learning Slide Deck

-You can view the slides [here](https://blessinvarkey.github.io/ml-slideshow/#/).
+You can view the ML slides [here](https://blessinvarkey.github.io/ml-slideshow/#/).
 The slide deck keeps getting updated.
 The code to the repo uses the lab.github's version of the open source project [reveal.js](https://github.com/hakimel/reveal.js/).

 --
+## Documentation

 <p align="center">
   <a href="https://revealjs.com">